 Permanent Solution to Stubborn Evap Codes

-‘Small’ evap leaks are notoriously hard to find and fix – and you’re right; a smoke machine is the only thing I know that can adequately pinpoint where they’re coming from.
+‘Small’ EVAP leaks are notoriously hard to find and fix – and you’re right; a smoke machine is the only thing I know that can adequately pinpoint where they’re coming from.

 A hard and manual way is to check the vacuum lines directly (I hope it’s a 4-cylinder inline engine).